 All services listed in the Diagnostic Imaging Services Table of the Medicare Benefits Schedule (MBS) excluding Positron Emission Tomography (PET) services, have two different rebates: K items (100% of the MBS Fee) and NK items (50% of the MBS Fee).

-The rebate amount is determined by the age of the equipment used to provide the service.
-This rule, known as Capital Sensitivity
+The rebate amount is determined by the age of the equipment used to provide the service and is known as Capital Sensitivity.

 If the equipment was installed used, age is calculated from the date the:

 - equipment was first used in Australia (for equipment previously used in Australia); or

 - equipment's oldest component was manufactured (for equipment previously used outside Australia).